obook/I-like-Chopin/README.md

 * [MIDI Yoke](https://www.midiox.com/) which is part of the MIDI OX utility (32 bits only).

 # Raspberry Pi5
-The USB 2.0 port has issues detecting keyboard keys.
+> ❗ The Raspberry USB 2.0 port has issues detecting MIDI keyboard keys.
 This problem does not occur when using the USB 3.0 port.

 # Tested with...
 * Linux Debian 12 on Raspberry Pi 4 Model B and Raspberry Pi 5 8Go